Roughly 10,000 a day through the end of the decade. The exit ramp is dated.

 - ✓

-What's the part of this system that scares you?
-What would you change if you had unlimited time?
+What part of this system scares you?
+What would you change if you had unlimited time and zero blast radius?

 - ✓

-What are the landmines — the things that look safe to change but will cause a non-obvious failure downstream?
+Where are the landmines — changes that look safe and trigger a non-obvious failure downstream?

 - ✓

-Which customer, business unit, or compliance requirement has a special branch in this system that isn't obvious from the code?
+Which customer, business unit, or compliance requirement has a special branch in this system that is not obvious from the code?

 - ✓

-What did you know six months ago about this system that you wish you'd known when you started?
+What did you know six months ago about this system that you wish you had known on day one?

 - ✓